Acun Medya

-Acun Medya, (stylised as ACUNMEDYA) is a Turkish media company founded by Acun Ilıcalı, Esat Yöntunç, Çaykun Ertan, Alpay Kazan, Mustafa Kazan and Evren Çağlar on 27 September 2003.
-Acun Ilıcalı who owns the company, is also the main host of most shows made by the company.
+Acun Medya (stylised as ACUNMEDYA) is a Turkish media company founded by Acun Ilıcalı, Esat Yöntunç, Çaykun Ertan, Alpay Kazan, Mustafa Kazan and Evren Çağlar on 27 September 2003.
+Acun Ilıcalı, who owns the company, is also the main host of most shows made by the company.

-Acun Medya mainly produces competition programs like Fear Factor, Survivor, Var Misın Yok Musun, Yetenek Sizsiniz Türkiye, O Ses Türkiye and Exathlon.
-Apart from the programs in Turkey, Acun Medya produces programs in Greece like Survivor Greece, The Voice of Greece, Ellade Eheis Talento, Power of Love and The Masked Singer.
+Acun Medya mainly produces competition programmes like Fear Factor, Survivor, Var Mısın Yok Musun, Yetenek Sizsiniz Türkiye, O Ses Türkiye and Exathlon.
+In addition to the programmes in Turkey, Acun Medya produces programmes in Greece, such as Survivor Greece, The Voice of Greece, Ellade Eheis Talento, Power of Love and The Masked Singer.

-On 19 January 2022, Acun Medya acquired 100% ownership of English Football Club Hull City A.F.C, who avoided relegation in their first season with Acun Medya's control.
+On 19 January 2022, Acun Medya acquired 100% ownership of English Football Club Hull City, who avoided relegation in their first season under Acun Medya's control.